Holistic Weight Loss: A Gentle Mind-Body Approach

 When Weight Is Protective

-For some people, weight has provided grounding, emotional buffering, physical boundaries, or safety during periods of stress or trauma.
-In these cases, force-based approaches often backfire because they recreate threat.
+For some people, weight has provided grounding during chaos, emotional buffering during instability, or a sense of physical boundary during vulnerable periods of life.
+In these cases, force-based approaches often backfire because they recreate the very threat the body once adapted to survive.

 Before weight can release, safety must return.